Svbeteta/Svbeteta/README.md

 - 👀 I’m interested in: Exploring new technologies, developing innovative software, learning about emerging trends in tech, and improving my programming skills.
-- 🌱 I’m currently learning: Python, C#, JavaScript, HTML, CSS, and SQL.
+- 🌱 I’m currently learning: Python, C#, PHP, JavaScript, HTML, CSS, and SQL.
 - 💞️ I’m looking to collaborate on: Open source projects, hackathons, and projects related to tech education.
 - 📫 How to reach me: You can contact me via email at sbeteta78@gmail.com.
 - 😄 Pronouns: He/him.